Home Aviation Jet Card vs Charter vs Fractional

 What are the hidden costs of fractional jet ownership?

-Beyond the upfront share acquisition, fractional owners pay a monthly management fee and an occupied hourly rate per flight.
+Beyond the upfront share acquisition, fractional owners pay a monthly management fee covering maintenance, crew, insurance, and hangarage, plus an occupied hourly rate per flight.
 Peak period surcharges apply on most programmes.
 At the end of the five-year ownership term, the share sells at depreciated value — typically recovering 50 to 70% of the original purchase price.
-The total five-year cost of fractional ownership is generally higher than equivalent charter hours.
-The premium pays for guaranteed availability, consistency, and the ownership experience.
+The total five-year cost of fractional ownership is generally higher than equivalent charter hours; the premium pays for guaranteed availability, consistency, and the ownership experience.

 Can you use multiple private aviation models at the same time?

 Yes — and many experienced private flyers do.
-A fractional owner supplements with on-demand charter for trips the primary aircraft doesn’t serve well.
+A fractional owner supplements with on-demand charter for trips the primary aircraft doesn't serve well.
 A jet card holder books charter when the open market offers a more competitive rate on a low-demand route.
 The models are complementary tools, not mutually exclusive choices.
-Maintaining a relationship with a charter broker is worthwhile regardless of what primary model you use.
+Maintaining a charter broker relationship is worth doing regardless of primary model, because there will always be a trip the primary programme doesn't cover optimally.

 Is charter or a jet card better for international travel?

 For international and long-haul travel, on-demand charter via a broker with genuine global network access is typically the most practical option.
 Aircraft range, specific operator capability, and overflight permits matter more on international routes than a fixed hourly rate.
-GlobalCharter and Villiers have the operator networks for long-range sourcing that domestic-focused jet card programmes don’t always cover within their standard fleet.
+A charter broker with a broad operator network can source the right aircraft for each specific international mission in a way that domestic-focused jet card programmes don't always cover.

 Cookie Settings